Jeremiah Rotherham & Co: Jeremiah Rotherham – founder

 The founder of the store, Jeremiah Rotherham, was born in Whitwell, Derbyshire, England.
 He began his career as a haberdasher with his older brother, William Rotherham, who ran a linen drapers, haberdashers, silk mercers and furriers business at 39-41 Shoreditch High Street with John Hill Grinsell.
 In 1832 the partnership between William Rotherham and Grinsell ceased In 1835 William was declared bankrupt and on 1 February 1836 he was placed on trial at the Old Bailey for "Deception: bankruptcy: having been declared a bankrupt, feloniously did conceal part of his personal estate".
 He was found not guilty.
-The transcript of the trail provides insights into the size of his business operation and to the fact that another brother, Joseph (1810–1849), was working with him.
+The transcript of the trail provides insights into the size of his business operation and to the fact that another brother, Joseph, was working with him.

-By 1834 Jeremiah Rotherham had moved to a linen draper shop run by James Burrough (1764–1844), at 84 Shoreditch High Street.
-Burrough had two sons working for him, James (1795–c1844) and Joseph (1797–1826) who in 1824 had married Sophia Shingles (1794–1849) from Norfolk.
+By 1834 Jeremiah Rotherham had moved to a linen draper shop run by James Burrough at 84 Shoreditch High Street.
+Burrough had two sons working for him, James and Joseph who in 1824 had married Sophia Shingles from Norfolk.
 They had one child before he died 1826.
 In 1834 the widowed Sophia married Jeremiah Rotherham: she was 40 and he was 28 years old.

 When Burrough died in 1844, Rotherham took over the lease of his shop, where both he and Sophia worked and lived.
-Sophia's sister, Mary Ann Shingles (1810–1849), lived with them, but in 1849, during the cholera epidemic that struck the East End in that year, Sophia died in August, followed within a month by Mary Ann.
+Sophia's sister, Mary Ann Shingles, lived with them, but in 1849, during the cholera epidemic that struck the East End in that year, Sophia died in August, followed within a month by Mary Ann.
 They were both buried in Kensal Green Cemetery in Rotherham's family vault.
 Jeremiah's brother, Joseph Rotherham, who lived in Stepney, also died in the same year.

-Another sister, Elizabeth Shingles (1788–1877), married the Norfolk schoolmaster George Boardman (1793–1876).
-One of their daughters, Marian Boardman (1824–1903), appears to have become a companion to Rotherham after his wife's death.
-She later married Rev. Frederic Halliley Stammers (1833–1902).
-She and her brother, Rev. Edward Hubbard Boardman (1826–1912), became major beneficiaries of Rotherham's will, inheriting his share of the business interests when he died in 1878.
+Another sister, Elizabeth Shingles, married the Norfolk schoolmaster George Boardman.
+One of their daughters, Marian Boardman, appears to have become a companion to Rotherham after his wife's death.
+She later married Rev. Frederic Halliley Stammers.
+She and her brother, Edward Hubbard Boardman, became major beneficiaries of Rotherham's will, inheriting his share of the business interests when he died in 1878.